FraserLint/fraserlint/README.md

 <h1 align="center">Hi 👋, I'm Austin!</h1>
-<h3 align="center">A coding enthusiast and College Student from the UK currently doing a T-Level in Digital Production Design & Development & work placement/internship at Lhasa Limited who's hoping to progress to software developer role in the future :)</h3>
+<h3 align="center">A coding enthusiast and College Graduate from the UK who just finished a T-Level in Digital Production Design & Development & work placement/internship at Lhasa Limited who's hoping to progress to software developer role in the future :)</h3>

 - 🔭 I’m currently working on **improving my angular and nextjs frontend knowledge & spring boot and prisma backend knowledge to build up CRUD applications.**